-Matthew R. Halley, Ph.D joined the Collections and Research Division as Collections Manager of Birds and Mammals in June 2021.
+Matthew R. Halley, Ph.D joined the Collections and Research Division as Collections Manager of Birds and Mammals in June 2021 and was promoted to Interim Curator of Birds and Mammals in December.
 Dr. Halley received his doctorate in environmental science from Drexel University and the Academy of Natural Sciences of Drexel University, where he primarily studied the systematics of the nightingale-thrushes (genus Catharus) and the evolution of seasonal migration.
 His field research spans a wide range of countries including Panama, Venezuela, Nicaragua, India, Israel, Canada, and the United States.

 Dr. Halley’s interdisciplinary research focuses primarily on the systematics and social evolution of American birds, as well as analysis and reinterpretation of the work of historical American scientists from the 18th and 19th centuries.
 His research utilizes many different technologies including genetics, video cameras, tracking devices, and analysis of audio recordings and museum specimens.
 In addition to being a historian and scientist, Dr. Halley is also a lifelong musician and featured on numerous albums, including his own self-titled album Matthew Halley (2020).
 His broad expertise in history, science, and art allows him to continually contribute to the research of a wide multitude of subjects.